northern/abrash-black-book/src/chapter-a.md

 This is a good time to point out that the DAC is always available and active.
 It’s obvious that the DAC can be used to select color sets in 256- and 16-color modes, but the DAC processes whatever comes out of the VGA in any mode.
-You can use the DAC to transform pixel colors in text mode, or even in modes 4 and 6, the CGA- compatible 4- and 2-color graphics modes (although in order to do that you need to understand the format in which pixels comes out of the VGA and into the DAC in those modes; once again, setting the palette to a pass-through state makes life easier).
+You can use the DAC to transform pixel colors in text mode, or even in modes 4 and 6, the CGA compatible 4- and 2-color graphics modes (although in order to do that you need to understand the format in which pixels comes out of the VGA and into the DAC in those modes; once again, setting the palette to a pass-through state makes life easier).